 JetOctopus is a cloud-based crawler with remarkable technical predominance.
 Cutting-edge technologies used in JetOctopus let us crawl 200 webpages per second and 10,000 webpages in less than a minute!
 With such a speed you can recrawl your website and compare results several times a day (for instance, after big products update or website migration).
 If your website contains 1M URLs, it takes from 2 hours to 2 days (depending on your website capacity) to crawl all webpages with JetOctopus.
 You won’t wait till Googlebot finds bugs on your website, you will be able to detect and fix all bugs before Googlebot does it.

-5# Filter Data For Your Specific Needs
+5. How to filter Data For Your Specific Needs

 Once you click on interactive charts, you get to the Data table with the list of related webpages.
 Five prior filters are available here: current crawl - data from the current crawl; compared crawl - data from the crawl you compare; exist in both crawls - identic data in both crawls; new pages - the pages which appeared in this list after current crawl and which were not there in the compared crawl; dropped out pages - the pages which disappeared from this list in compared crawl after implementing changes.